getcarina/getcarina.com/_tutorials/magento-in-docker.md

 If you navigate to the `magento` directory, you will see the env file (along with a few other files) that we will need for this tutorial.

-Open up the env file and populate the `RS_USERNAME` and `RS_API_KEY` variables with your Rackspace username and API key respectively.

 **Note**: *Never* check this file into version control or expose it publicly.

 ### Set up MySQL